AdilAbubacker/rentezy_backend/README.md

   * ✅ **Consistency (C):** We rely on **Database Constraints** (`CheckConstraint(qty >= 0)`).
 The database engine itself enforces the rule that inventory can *never* be negative, acting as the final guardrail against race conditions.
   * ✅ **Isolation (I):** Instead of locking rows in Python, we use a single atomic `UPDATE`.
 The database engine **serializes concurrent writes** internally for the microsecond it takes to execute the query, maximizing throughput.

 **🔄 The Synergy: How They Work Together**
-Think of this as a fail-safe chain reaction. **Isolation** ensures that even if 100 requests come in at once, the Database processes the math one by one.
-If the math results in a negative number (e.g., 0 - 1 = -1), **Consistency** triggers an immediate `IntegrityError`.
-Finally, **Atomicity** catches that error and rolls back the *entire* transaction, ensuring we never have a "Booked" record without a corresponding room decrement.
+**Isolation** serializes the concurrent update requests into a queue.
+When the inventory hits zero, the very next decrement attempts to set a negative value, triggering a **Consistency** violation (the Check Constraint).
+This error instantly forces an **Atomic** rollback, reverting the pending booking and ensuring the system never enters a "partial" or invalid state.

+Why this is better:
 #### 📊 Concurrency Performance

 **Scenario: 1000 users booking last 10 rooms simultaneously**